Medical Tourism in India: Industry Growing to Meet Demand

 Further, many hospitals that cater to foreign patients in India are staffed by doctors who have studied and practiced in Europe and North America.
 These hospitals also staff translators and stock international cuisines to make themselves appear more attractive to international patients.

 Currently, the majority of India’s medical tourists come from nearby South Asian countries – such as Bangladesh, Afghanistan, and Maldives – as well as African countries like Kenya, Ghana, and Nigeria.
 However, India is also becoming an increasingly attractive destination for patients from Russia and Central Asia as well.

-As the name ‘Medical Value Travel’ implies, medical tourism is a value added service which incorporates everything from bureaucratic procedures, to travel and accommodation.
+As the name ‘Medical Value Travel’ implies, medical tourism is a value added service that incorporates everything from bureaucratic procedures, to travel, and accommodation.
 Most patients choose their medical tourist destination based on price, availability of knowledge, proximity, and ease of attaining proper paperwork.

 Investment needed to realize market potential